 Chart’s patented Core-in-Kettle®, introduced in 1989, further extends the use of Plate Fin technology in a range of petrochemical and natural gas processes as an alternative to traditional shell and tube kettle reboilers.
 Instead of a tube bundle, the external vessel houses one or more plate fin heat exchangers and provides around 10 times more heat transfer surface area and up to 20 times more ‘UA’ than the equivalent tube and shell unit.

 The superior heat transfer performance can be utilized to produce a significantly more compact unit for new installations, or considerably more performance can be provided to existing installations by replacing the tube bundle with a BAHX retro-fitted into the same shell.
 This is a particularly useful solution for process plant debottlenecking.

 Plate fin heat exchanger construction permits close temperature approaches down to 2°F (1°C), resulting in significant power savings and reduced compressor horsepower.

 How does Core-in-Kettle® work?

-- The warm process stream fluid enters the Brazed Aluminum Heat Exchanger (BAHX) through steel inlet nozzle(s) on the vessel shell.
+- The warm process stream fluid enters the heat exchanger through steel inlet nozzle(s) on the vessel shell.
 The inlet nozzles are connected to the aluminum inlet pipes of the exchanger by an aluminum to stainless steel transition coupling.

 - Inside the BAHX the warm stream cools as it flows against a cold stream.